froChilious/FruitStand/README.md

 shutil (file operations)
 smtplib (sending email)
 Read the lab instructions carefully!
 Following the instructions and implementing your solution to the specifications that you’re given are critical to completing the task, and to being accurately graded!

+## Steps/scripts
+  1. create functions to upload the images and descriptions for each product
+  2. create a function to generate a report (.pdf) for each import
+  3. setup a monitoring utility to ensure the upload process is running